BattMoTeam/BattMo/Documentation/unparsed/inputparamsintro.rst

 In :ref:`My first Json input file<jsonexample:My first Json Input>`, we guide you through some selected examples.
-In :ref:`List of Json File Examples<jsonfiles:List of Json File Examples>`, we provide links to json datasets available in your BattMo installationa and corresponding to different components in the simulation (material properties, geometry, controls, ...).
+In :ref:`List of Json File Examples<jsonfiles:List of Json File Examples>`, we provide links to json datasets available in your BattMo installation and corresponding to different components in the simulation (material properties, geometry, controls, ...).

-Combining different inputs is a standard way to create you own input, for the model you are targetting, and is is easily achieved using the function :battmo:`mergeStructs`, see :ref:`Merging Parameters<mergestruct:Merging parameters>`.
+Combining different inputs is a standard way to create you own input, for the model you are targeting, and is is easily achieved using the function :battmo:`mergeStructs`, see :ref:`Merging Parameters<mergestruct:Merging parameters>`.